Your shopping cart is empty

 Protecting your personal information online

 Follow these tips to help protect your personal details online and minimise your exposure to misuse.

 It pays to keep your personal information personal

-Whether we’re logging into our bank accounts, submitting our credit card details, or simply subscribing to a blog, we supply a lot of personal information to the online organisations and merchants we deal with every day.
-The overwhelming majority are reputable and can be trusted with your details, but it’s not a perfect world.
-Take some simple steps to keep your personal information safe from prying eyes.
+Whether we’re doing our banking, using our credit cards or just subscribing to a blog, we supply a lot of personal information to online organisations every day.
+The overwhelming majority of these are reputable and can be trusted with your details, but it’s not a perfect world.

 What is personal information?

 Personal information is information that identifies you.
 It can include your:

 - full name

 - usernames and passwords

 - business details